 Now let’s know how to set this plugin up to make your WordPress site’s sidebar sticky.

-1. Install and activate Q2W3 Fixed Widget plugin.
+Step 1: Install and activate the Q2W3 Fixed Widget plugin.

-3. Now go to Dashboard » Appearance » Fixed Widget Options to configure the plugin.
-You can play around some of the widgets fields like the widget’s margin.
+Step 3: Now go to Dashboard » Appearance » Fixed Widget Options to configure the plugin.
+You can play around with some of the widgets fields like the widget’s margin.

 How to Hide Sticky Sidebar Widgets on Mobile Devices?